NIȽ TU,O is dedicated to keeping Coast Salish children with their families and in their communities.

 Team

-Staff members include Community Service Managers, Family Support Workers, Social Workers, Team Assistants, access to Clinical Counsellors, and more.
+Staff members include Associate Community Service Managers, ₭EŚENTEL (Social Workers), ŚTEṈISTEL (Family Support Workers), Team Assistants, and Community Wellness Facilitators.

 To learn more about joining NIȽ TU,O, please visit our Careers Section